Terms and Conditions of Awards

 Mail or Returned Mail

-All students will be notified by postal mail of their financial aid status/eligibility.
-If mail is returned to our office due to an incomplete, incorrect, or an expired forwarding order we will do the following: If we confirm that the verified permanent address on file at the college is no longer valid we will try to contact you by email.
+All students will be notified by electronic mail of their financial aid status/eligibility/award notice.
+If postal mail is returned to our office due to an incomplete, incorrect, or an expired forwarding order we will try to contact you by email.
 This email will be sent to your Bucks County Community College student email account to notify you that your mail has been returned.
-It is the student’s responsibility to rectify any and all address discrepancies.
-It is the student’s responsibility to have a correct address and phone number on file at the college.
-It is the students' responsibility to notify the Financial Aid Office of their correct address.
+It is the student’s responsibility to rectify any and all address discrepancies, have a correct address and phone number on file along with notifying the Financial Aid Office of any address changes.

 Procedures for a Change in Circumstances